wenjia-z/ORIE4741_Project/README.md

 words, it is a classification problem with 2 categories: up and down.
 We plan to utilize efficient models such as neutral network,random tree, decision tree and SVM to achieve our goal.

 ### Our data set:
-“Intra-day data of S&P500 stocks” from Wharton: https://www.kaggle.com/dgawlik/nyse
+“Intra-day data of S&P500 stocks” from Wharton